Resources

 Want to learn more about training and capacity building in the field of SSR?
 Here you will find a collection of toolkits for SSR practitioners.

-Security Governance Group Senior Associate David Law authors this toolkit on implementing the co-learning approach in security sector reform, titled “Co-Learning Approach to Capacity-Building and training for Security Sector Reform Practitioners — Including a Toolkit of Ten Co-learning Applications” (2011).
+Centre for Security Governance Senior Fellow David Law authored this toolkit on implementing the co-learning approach in security sector reform, titled “Co-Learning Approach to Capacity-Building and training for Security Sector Reform Practitioners — Including a Toolkit of Ten Co-learning Applications” (2011).
 Click here to read the Toolkit, published by the Cranfield Security Sector Management Team at Cranfield University.

-After working over several years with professionals from across the globe, Security Governance Group Senior Associate David Law authors this toolkit of training tools for SSR practitioners (2012).
+After working over several years with professionals from across the globe, Centre for Security Governance Senior Fellow David Law authored this toolkit of training tools for SSR practitioners (2012).
 The toolkit showcases learning techniques in five focus areas: (1) Contextualising a region; (2) Comparative mapping of regional security sectors; (3) Drafting regional scenarios; (4) Crafting a regional security strategy; and (5) Developing basic skills for personal profesional developing, using material related to regional security cooperation.
 Click here to read “Training Tools and Exercises for Building Mutual Awareness, Confidence and Cooperation in Troubled Regions”.

 -